hermantulleken/Algorithms_Sedgewick/Algorithms_Sedgewick/Documentation/index.md

 Based on the book by Robert Sedgewick and Kevin Wayne: "Algorithms", 4th edition.
 This code base is mostly for exploration of the topic of the book.

-- @Algorithms_Sedgewick: Detailed descriptions of all APIs, classes, methods, and more.
+- @AlgorithmsSW: Detailed descriptions of all APIs, classes, methods, and more.
 - @AlgorithmsSW.DataStructures: Provide default implementations of common data structures.

 ## Documentation Tips